ahmedsamyha/Movies/README.md

 Dio – API integration & HTTP requests

-GetX – State management & navigation
+Bloc – State management & navigation

 EasyLocalization – Multi-language support

-Hive/Sqflite – Local database for favorites
+Shared Preference – Local database

 ## ▶️ App Preview
 You can watch the project video by clicking on the following link